martinhalford/concerto-codegen-rust/README.md

 **What happens:**

 - Scans all `.cto` files from template archives in `archives/`
-- Generates complete Rust project with executable business logic boilerplate
+- Generates Rust project with executable business logic boilerplate
 - Creates type-safe request/response handling
 - Provides working demo with synthetic data
-- Includes comprehensive test framework with TODO markers for implementation
+- Includes test framework with TODO markers for implementation

 ## Generated Output